 |Proud to form part of the natural, living landscape at Abricó|

 There were definitely more men than women, as is frequently the case at nude beaches, but it was refreshing that among people obviously paired in couples, there seemed to be equal likelihood of male-female and male-male couples.
 I’ve always observed it to be a diverse and tolerant place.
 And generally people are quick to lose their clothes once passing from Grumarí into the Abricó nude area, with the occasional exception of evidently accustomed fisherman, who don’t bother to disrobe while traversing the relatively short beach to get from one prime fishing spot to another.

 |The Abricó Beach backdrop is a high, scrubby cliff.|

 Abricó is one of Brazil’s signature naturist locales, and Ribeiro is one of the country’s heroes in the constant battle for legal recognition and protection of naturism.
 The beach is regularly featured in the Brazilian media as a representative example of the country’s naturist offerings.
 At the end of the day, Abricó is a lush, tranquil, tropical nude beach in one of the most beautiful cities in the world – definitely a place that should make it onto your “bucket list”!
-If you want more information on how to get there and where to stay, the ANABRICO site has FAQs in English as well as Portuguese.
+If you want more information on how to get there and where to stay, the ANABRICO site has FAQs and general information.